Symphyotrichum pilosum: Type specimens

+As of November 2022, the holotype of Symphyotrichum pilosum, as Aster pilosus, was stored at the Herbarium Berolinense, Berlin Botanical Garden and Botanical Museum, Germany, and the Symphyotrichum pilosum var. pringlei, as Aster ericoides var. pringlei, holotype was stored at the United States National Herbarium, National Museum of Natural History, Smithsonian Institution, Washington, D.C.
+Images of both specimen sheets are shown in this section and were available at that time for more detailed viewing at the virtual online collection websites of their respective herbaria.

 Classification

 Symphyotrichum pilosum is classified in subgenus Symphyotrichum section Symphyotrichum subsection Porteriani.
 This subsection contains four species in addition to S. pilosum: S. depauperatum (serpentine aster), S. kentuckiense (Kentucky aster), S. parviceps (smallhead aster), and S. porteri (Porter's aster).
 Two commonalities among the five species are their revolute phyllaries and their summer- and fall-forming basal leaf rosettes.